eggjpeg/RPIQiskitFallFest/README.md

 - **Event Name**: Qiskit Fall Fest at RPI
 - **Organizers**: Quantum Computing Club at Rensselaer Polytechnic Institute
 - **Hosted By**: IBM
-- **Date**: [December 2nd]
+- **Date**: [December 2nd at 10:00am]
-- **Location**: [RPI Union]
+- **Location**: [RPI Union Welcome Lobby]

 ## Overview

 The Qiskit Fall Fest at RPI is a celebration of quantum computing and a unique opportunity to dive into the world of quantum programming using Qiskit, an open-source quantum computing framework developed by IBM.
-The event will include informative sessions, workshops, and a thrilling hackathon where participants can test their quantum coding skills and collaborate with like-minded enthusiasts.
+The event will include informative sessions, workshops, lunch as well as a hackathon where participants can test their quantum coding skills and collaborate with like-minded enthusiasts.

 ## Event Agenda

-1. **Opening Session**
+1. **10:00 am Opening Session by Michael Papadopoulos**
-   - Introduction to Quantum Computing
+   - Welcome to Qiskit Fall Fest
-   - Overview of Qiskit
+   - Overview of the event
-   - Keynote Speakers

-2. **Workshops**
-   - Deep Dive into Qiskit
+2. **10:30 am Workshops in Ellsworth Room (RU 3602) or Networking and Making connections in Shelnutt Gallery(RU 3606)**
+   - Intro to Python and Walkthrough Challenge 1 with Michael Papadopoulous
+   - Quantum Software engineering and IBM with Ryan Cocuzza
-   - Quantum Algorithms
+   - Quantum Technology for Nuclear Engineering with Brian McDermott

+3. **12:00 pm Lunch in Union Welcome Lobby**
+   - Lunch & Coffee
-   - Quantum Hardware and Qiskit Aqua
+   - Networking and making connections

-3. **Hackathon**
+4. **12:30 pm Hackathon**
-   - Form teams and work on exciting quantum projects
+   - Form teams and work on exciting quantum challenges
+   - There will be beginner, intermediate and advanced challenges
-   - Mentors available to assist with Qiskit development
+   - Mentors available to assist
-   - Prizes for the winning teams
+   - Certificate signed by IBM to all participants

-4. **Closing Session**
+5. **Closing Session**
-   - Hackathon Project Presentations
+   - Closing Speech by Michael Papadopoulos
-   - Award Ceremony
+   - Swag Handout
-   - Networking and Socializing
+   -

-## Participating

-If you're interested in joining the Qiskit Fall Fest at RPI, please follow these steps:

-1. **Register**: Visit our event website at [Insert Event Website] to register for the event.

-2. **Prepare**: Familiarize yourself with Qiskit and quantum computing concepts to make the most out of the event.

-3. **Bring Your Laptop**: Make sure to bring your laptop to the event to participate in the hackathon and workshops.

-4. **Collaborate**: Don't hesitate to network and collaborate with fellow quantum enthusiasts during the event.

-5. **Have Fun**: Most importantly, have fun, learn, and explore the fascinating world of quantum computing.

 ## Resources

 To get started with Qiskit, here are some helpful resources: